 Best Fox Hunting Dog: The American Foxhound

 Last and certainly not least, the American Foxhound is, as its name suggests, bred to hunt foxes.
-With its extraordinary sense of smell, it’s also considered to be the best breed for running deer drives thanks to its stamina.
+According to the American Kennel Club, with its extraordinary sense of smell and sharp nose, it’s also considered to be the best breed for running deer drives thanks to its stamina.

 A Great Dog For Squirrel Hunting: The Feist